 Your pitch can be a great opportunity to get more business and upsell your other services, even though the main focus is on social media marketing.

 Your pitch should clarify a few things about how your agency and the partnership will work.
-Specify what is expected from both sides, especially for communication and approval systems.
+Specify what is expected from both sides, especially for your communication and approval process.

 The proof is in the pudding!
 Before a business owner chooses your agency, they’re going to want to see some evidence to back up what you’re saying in your pitch deck.